Vantage Point

 Transport equipment manufacturing would also suffer because it is especially capital-intensive, and China makes a large share the world’s capital goods.
 The US, like many countries, is very reliant on Chinese imports of the equipment necessary for industry including machine tools, valves, pumps, gears, and a variety of other industrial machinery.
 A significant increase in tariffs on China would both raise the cost of inputs while also introducing cost increases and shortages of equipment necessary for making cars and other manufactured goods.
 The result would be fewer cars and other goods produced in the US, and a likely hit to manufacturers’ margins.

 Other industries would be less affected, and a few might even benefit.
 Textiles and apparel would potentially see an increase in sectoral GDP because apparel manufacturing competes directly with imports from China, is less reliant on Chinese inputs, and is less capital-intensive.
 However, textiles and apparel are among the smallest US industries, accounting for just 1% of US manufacturing by value added.
-On balance, the US economy may shrink relative to baseline if the US revoked PNTR with China because the worst-hit industries are also amo
+On balance, the US economy may shrink relative to baseline if the US revoked PNTR with China because the worst-hit industries are also among the largest and employ the most workers.

 Written by Onyx Strategic Insights